stograde/stograde/CONTRIBUTING.md

 So we create two versions of each image (though they are called the same thing), one for AMD and one for ARM.
 Docker is smart enough to pick the correct one for the architecture it is running on.

-*Note that, for whatever reason, the combination of the `gcc:latest` image plus the ARM build leads to a docker build that takes about 20 minutes.
-It seems like the python regex library may be partially to blame as it takes about 13 minutes to build.*
+Docker layer caching is set up to decrease the build time from ~8 minutes to ~2 minutes when the cache is present.
+The long part of the build process is installing the python dependencies on ARM, therefore the installation of `apt` and `pip` packages happens first in the dockerfiles to allow those steps to be cached
+If `setup.py` changes, the pip installation layer in the cache is invalidated, and the step is performed again.

 The docker builds happen as part of the CI/CD process.
-The final container images are uploaded to [docker hub](https://hub.docker.com/r/stodevx/stograde).
+The final container images are added to the [stograde package](https://github.com/stograde/stograde/pkgs/container/stograde).